wevote/WeVoteCordova/README.md

     /usr/local/lib/ruby/gems/2.7.0/gems/nanaimo-0.2.6/lib/nanaimo/writer/pbxproj.rb:13: warning: Using the last argument as keyword parameters is deprecated; maybe ** should be added to the call
     /usr/local/lib/ruby/gems/2.7.0/gems/nanaimo-0.2.6/lib/nanaimo/writer.rb:35: warning: The called method `initialize' is defined here
     /usr/local/lib/ruby/gems/2.7.0/gems/cocoapods-core-1.8.4/lib/cocoapods-core/cdn_source.rb:326: warning: URI.escape is obsolete

     [!]
 The `WeVoteCordova [Debug]` target overrides the `LD_RUNPATH_SEARCH_PATHS` build setting defined in `Pods/Target Support Files/Pods-WeVoteCordova/Pods-WeVoteCordova.debug.xcconfig'.
 This can lead to problems with the CocoaPods installation

     [!]
 The `WeVoteCordova [Release]` target overrides the `LD_RUNPATH_SEARCH_PATHS` build setting defined in `Pods/Target Support Files/Pods-WeVoteCordova/Pods-WeVoteCordova.release.xcconfig'.
 This can lead to problems with the CocoaPods installation

-    Adding cordova-plugin-facebook4 to package.json
-    Discovered saved plugin "cordova-plugin-device".
-Adding it to the project Installing "cordova-plugin-device" for ios
+    Installing "cordova-plugin-keyboard" for ios
-    Adding cordova-plugin-device to package.json
-    Discovered saved plugin "cordova-plugin-keyboard".
-Adding it to the project Installing "cordova-plugin-keyboard" for ios
+    Installing "cordova-plugin-safariviewcontroller" for ios
-    Adding cordova-plugin-keyboard to package.json
-    Discovered saved plugin "cordova-plugin-screensize".
-Adding it to the project Installing "cordova-plugin-screensize" for ios
+    Installing "cordova-plugin-screensize" for ios
-    Adding cordova-plugin-screensize to package.json
-    Discovered saved plugin "cordova-plugin-sign-in-with-apple".
-Adding it to the project Installing "cordova-plugin-sign-in-with-apple" for ios
+    Installing "cordova-plugin-sign-in-with-apple" for ios
-    Adding cordova-plugin-sign-in-with-apple to package.json
-    Discovered saved plugin "cordova-plugin-splashscreen".
-Adding it to the project Installing "cordova-plugin-splashscreen" for ios
-    Adding cordova-plugin-splashscreen to package.json
-    Discovered saved plugin "cordova-plugin-statusbar".
-Adding it to the project Installing "cordova-plugin-statusbar" for ios
+    Installing "cordova-plugin-statusbar" for ios
-    Adding cordova-plugin-statusbar to package.json
-    Discovered saved plugin "cordova-plugin-taptic-engine".
-Adding it to the project Installing "cordova-plugin-taptic-engine" for ios
+    Installing "cordova-plugin-taptic-engine" for ios
-    Adding cordova-plugin-taptic-engine to package.json
-    Discovered saved plugin "cordova-plugin-customurlscheme".
-Adding it to the project Installing "cordova-plugin-customurlscheme" for ios
-    Adding cordova-plugin-customurlscheme to package.json
-    Discovered saved plugin "cordova-plugin-safariviewcontroller".
-Adding it to the project Installing "cordova-plugin-safariviewcontroller" for ios
+    Installing "cordova-plugin-whitelist" for ios
-    Adding cordova-plugin-safariviewcontroller to package.json
-    Using cordova-fetch for cordova-android@^8.1.0
+    Using cordova-fetch for cordova-android@^8.0.0
     Adding android project...
     Creating Cordova project for the Android platform:
             Path: platforms/android
-            Package: us.wevote.wevotecordova
+            Package: org.wevote.cordova
             Name: WeVoteCordova
             Activity: MainActivity
             Android target: android-28